In Stock

 Medium

-The even, black-brown tea leaves complemented by light tips give rise to an infusion orange in hue.
+Located in a remote part of the Himalayas, this Nepalese plantation undertook its first harvest of tea as recently as 2020.
+The even, black-brown tea leaves complemented by light tips create an infusion that is orange in hue.
 The aroma and taste allude to linden honey complemented by ripe apricot.

 Preparation guidelines: Use 12 g of tea (approx. 5 heaped tsp) for 1 litre of freshly boiled water.
 Allow to infuse for 3 minutes.
 Then strain.
 Suitable for 1 infusion.